Rouzihiro/osyx/docs/starting.md

 # Starting

-So you're probably wondering:

-- Can I use this?
+So you're probably wondering can I use this?
 Or, how do I make my setup look like that?

 You can use pieces of it today.

-BUT: The full public one command install is not available yet, so the way to approach this repo is component extraction.
+BUT: The full public one command install is not available yet, so the way to approach this is component extraction.

 ## What you're looking at